-Support industry to grow towards a \$100 billion agriculture, fisheries and forestry industry by 2030 amid changing global market conditions.
+Support industry to grow towards a \$100 billion agriculture, fisheries and forestry industry by 2030.

-Key activity 1 Support sector productivity, resilience and growth through science, policy and partnership
+Key activity 1.1 Support industry productivity and growth through science, policy and partnerships.

 Measure IG- 01 Greater growth in average agricultural productivity (adjusted for climate and weather effects) for the past 10 years, compared to average annual market sector productivity growth over the same period.
 Measure type Effectiveness.
 Target Greater than or equal to 0% difference over past 10 years.
-Result Not achieved - market sector growth rate was 0.27% higher than the agricultural productivity growth rate.
+Sources Corporate Plan 2023-24 Portfolio Budget Statements 2023-24 Programs: 1.1, 1.3, 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10, 1.11, 1.12.
+Result Achieved $-$ agricultural productivity growth was 0.11 percentage points higher than the market sector growth rate.
 Tolerances Achieved: Average annual growth in the agricultural productivity (climate-adjusted) series exceeds average annual market sector productivity growth over the same period.
 Partially achieved: Not applicable.
 Not achieved: Average annual growth in the agricultural productivity (climate-adjusted) series is lower than average annual market sector productivity growth over the same period.
+Measure IG- 02 Equal or reduced cost of levies administration compared with levies disbursed.
+Measure type Efficiency and regulatory Target Cost is less than or equal to 1.2% of levies disbursed.
+Sources Corporate Plan 2023-24 Portfolio Budget Statements 2023-24 Programs: 1.1, 1.3, 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10, 1.11, 1.12.
+Result Achieved - cost was \$4.65 million or 0.77% of levies disbursed Tolerances Achieved: Levies administration cost is less than 1.2% of levies disbursed.
+Partially achieved: Not applicable.
+Not achieved: Levies administration cost is more than 1.2% of levies disbursed.